-The Aironet Active Sensor makes troubleshooting easier and enhances the context shown in Cisco DNA Assurance.
-Cisco DNA Assurance puts your data to work; provides you with 360-degree contextual insights across users, devices, and applications; and helps ensure better network performance with real-time and historical data analytics to learn, adapt, and even detect problems before they happen.
+The Aironet Active Sensor makes troubleshooting easier and enhances the context shown in Cisco DNA Center assurance.
+Cisco DNA Center assurance puts your data to work; provides you with 360-degree contextual insights across users, devices, and applications; and helps ensure better network performance with real-time and historical data analytics to learn, adapt, and even detect problems before they happen.

 FRA isn’t strictly for workplace environments.
 It can be used in nearly any instance where a large group of people gather.
 Whether it’s in an educational setting, a hotel lobby, or a hospital, FRA is a boon to any wireless network.